Back to Projects

 Status

-Powerlink has signed an agreement with CS Energy to install a grid-scale battery at Powerlink's existing Greenbank Substation.
-As part of this work, we are connecting a new 200MW battery (with 400MWh storage) into the Greenbank Substation, which supplies electricity to South East Queensland, in particular the Gold Coast, Logan and South Brisbane areas.
-The battery will have capacity to power 66,000 homes for two hours in the evening peak before needing to recharge.
+Powerlink signed an agreement with CS Energy to install a grid-scale battery at Powerlink's existing Greenbank Substation.
+As part of this work, we connected a new 200MW battery (with 400MWh storage) into the Greenbank Substation, which supplies electricity to South East Queensland, in particular the Gold Coast, Logan and South Brisbane areas.
+The battery has capacity to power 66,000 homes for two hours in the evening peak before needing to recharge.

 This is Australia’s first truly cooperative BESS utilisation and optimisation scheme, partnering a transmission network provider with a generation and retail business.

-To support connection of the battery Powerlink completed delivery of a 326 tonne transformer in November 2023.
+To support connection of the battery to the transmission network, Powerlink completed delivery of a 326 tonne transformer in November 2023.
 The transformer travelled just over 60 kilometres from the Port of Brisbane to the Greenbank Substation.
 The transformer was transported by two prime movers in the early hours of the morning.

-For further project updates or to learn more about the Greenbank BESS project we encourage you to subscribe to CS Energy’s mailing list or visit the CS Energy Greenbank Battery webpage.
+For further project updates or to learn more about the Greenbank BESS project we encourage you to visit the CS Energy Greenbank Battery webpage.

 Greenbank Transformer